sustrik/ribosome/README.md

 end
 ```

-You can also access the name of the input file using 'input' function:
+You can also retrieve the name of the input file using 'input' function:

 ```
-./!yamlinput()
 .Processing file @{input}
 ```